EgyptAir has today “officially” started flying to Israel, and that also marks the end of one of the world’s most mysterious airlines.

 The history here is that in 1979 Egypt and Israel signed a historic peace treaty, and one condition of that was that the two countries had to introduce an active civil aviation route within three years.
 That’s how Air Sinai was born in 1982.

 However, the treaty between the countries wasn’t otherwise popular in the Arab world, so EgyptAir didn’t want to fly these routes in an “obvious” way, which is why Air Sinai was created.
 This way the route could be operated by EgyptAir planes and by EgyptAir crews, without the association being so obvious.

-With Israel improving relations with other countries, it looks like EgyptAir is ready to “come out” about this route, and fly with “official” EgyptAir planes.
+With Israel improving relations with other countries, it makes sense that EgyptAir is finally ready to operate this route with “official” EgyptAir planes.

-As much as I loved the intrigue of Air Sinai, ultimately this concept has only existed due to a need to hide that an airline is flying to a certain country.
-I’m happy to see that EgyptAir not only plans to take over this route with its regular aircraft, but also plans to increase service significantly.
+As much as I loved the intrigue of Air Sinai, this concept only existed due to a need to hide that an airline is flying to a certain country.
+I’m happy to see that EgyptAir has now taken over this route with its regular aircraft.

 What do you make of EgyptAir officially replacing Air Sinai for Israel flights?